choicespecs/choicespecs/README.md

 Future Projects:
 * More Videos on my Youtube Channel
-* Secret Project with a few friends
+* Project with a few friends